-- Personal laptop computer with high speed internet access - Microsoft Office programs - iPod Touch, iPhone or a Smart Phone - A professionally named email account for this College as well as future uses (job searches, etc.)
+- Personal laptop computer with high speed internet access - Microsoft Office programs - iPhone or Smart Phone - A professionally named email account for this College as well as future uses (job searches, etc.)

 Technology is an integral part of the student's ability to communicate throughout the course of study at SECON.
 Entry level proficiency in the following skills is required: